“Adult Ed is a Mother, but it’s also a Keeper!” — Dr. Lulu

 In ending, I would like to say; my program is done.
 Was it hard?
 Yeah!
 Is it doable?
 Hell yeah!
 Can you do it?
 All day!
 So, follow your heart, try something new, push yourself.
 No one ever died wishing they spent one more day playing a round of golf.
 This is my legacy, what is yours?

 What is holding you back from following and fulfilling your dreams?
 Work?
 Kids?
 Family?
 What are your priorities?
 Are they in proper order?
 Remember, life is what happens while you are busy planning…so get off your phone, get off your couch and just do it!

 My name is Uchenna Umeh, MD, MBA and I approve this message 😊

-Dr. Uchenna Umeh is a board certified pediatrician and speaker on youth suicide.
+Dr. Uchenna Umeh, MD, MBA is a board certified pediatrician and speaker on youth suicide.
 She lives in San Antonio TX, and enjoys writing personal stories.
 She can be found on her website teenalive.com and followed on Instagram @askdoctorlulu

 To hang out more with the amazing women doctors you hear from on our site, check out the Women in White Coats Doctors’ Lounge, our virtual doctors’ lounge created JUST FOR WOMEN DOCTORS.
 Its an exclusive membership area meant to empower and support you throughout your career.
 Inside our Doctors Lounge you will gain access to webinars from experts on topics relevant to women doctors, discounts on our online CME courses and special invitations to member-only events.
 To become a member click here.